Skip to main content

 Configure Hermes Agent settings

 For Hermes Agent, use the setup, model, tools, and config commands exposed by the CLI before editing files directly.
-Store provider credentials and gateway settings only through the configuration flow documented for your selected runtime path.
+Store provider credentials and gateway settings only through the configuration flow documented for your selected runtime path, and keep real secrets out of copied examples.

 Start Hermes Agent